 Donor:Scott Wootton and Catherine Kirk

-In 2018, Scott Wootton and Catherine Kirk gifted a 34 acre property containing a portion of a Provincially Significant Wetland (PSW).
+In 2018, Scott Wootton and Catherine Kirk gifted a 33-acre property containing a portion of a Provincially Significant Wetland (PSW).

-The land is located between Hwy 28 and Coon Lake Rd.
-It had been identified the Kawarthas Naturally Connected Collaborative using the best available conservation science as an important piece of our natural landscape.
-Approximately, is mixed forest providing an important buffer to the PSW.
+The land is located between Hwy.
+28 and Coon Lake Rd.
+It has been identified by the Kawarthas Naturally Connected Collaborative using the best available conservation science as an important piece of our natural landscape.
+Approximately half is mixed forest, providing an important buffer to the PSW.

-“It is our hope that the list of endangered species is reduced rather than increased in time and that is the underlying motivation for this gift,” continued Wootton.
+Wootton continues, “It is our hope that the list of endangered species is reduced rather than increased in time and that is the underlying motivation for this gift.”

 The property contains two wetland units of the Fraser Property Wetland Complex, a large wetland that has very diverse vegetation.
-In 2017 the OMB turned down a plans to build 58 unit condo development on the 675 acre Fraser Estate stating that ”there’s a multitude of animal, amphibious, bird and plant species on the site, and that some are species at risk (the Blanding’s turtle and the muskellunge, for example)”.
+In 2017 the Ontario Municipal Board turned down a plan to build a 58-unit condo development on the 675 acre Fraser Estate, stating that ”there’s a multitude of animal, amphibious, bird and plant species on the site, and that some are species at risk (the Blanding’s turtle, for example)”.

 “The forest around the wetland is really the icing on the cake,” says Thom Unrau, KLT Stewardship Manager.
 “Wetlands receive more policy protection than forests in our county.
 This wetland complex is already dissected by Hwy.
 28, clearing the forest next to it would be another blow to its integrity.”